Welcome to U of T Engineering's 2020 – 2021 Fall and Winter Registration & Enrolment Guide.

 In advance of the new academic year, please review your academic status.
 Academic statuses are outlined in detail in the Academic Calendar.
 If you are on probation or repeat probation, you are encouraged to review the Faculty's promotion regulations in the Academic Calendar.

-If you register for a new term with unresolved grades (ex.
+If you are registering for a new term with unresolved grades (ex.
 "INC", "GWR", "NGA", "SDF", "DNW") from the previous session(s), please consult your Academic Advisor.

-For the June 2020 ceremony, all 2019 -2020 fourth-year students will be considered and assessed for June graduation.
+For the June 2021 ceremony, all registered 2020 – 2021 fourth-year students will be considered and assessed for June graduation.
 If you are eligible to convocate in November or March, you must inform your department in writing.
 Once the Registrar's Office and your department have added your name to the appropriate convocation list, the Office of Convocation will message you with information on the ceremony.

 - Read the registration and enrolment steps and acquaint yourself with the Academic Calendar, especially your curriculum requirements for your academic year.